 Cholecystitis is a condition which is characterized by the inflammation of the gallbladder and is caused due to a host of factors,

 - A majority of cholecystitis are attributed to gallbladder stones, which cause the blockage of the bile duct.
+This results in obstruction of the flow of bile from the bladder, which in turn leads to inflammation of the gallbladder.

 - Tumor of the pancreas or the liver may also obstruct the opening of the gallbladder, which may result in cholecystitis.